 Find adjacent competitors

-Use the Competitor Listing endpoint to pull adjacent and overlapping companies.
+Use the Competitor Listing endpoint.

 - Endpoint: